study-groups/fp-study-group/README.md

 # fp-study-group
-Collection of links for studying the functional programming.
+Collection of links for studying functional programming.

 ## Current 2022